POLICY: Drug and Alcohol Program

 3. Drug testing is a pre-employment requirement.
 Pre-employment applicant screening will require approximately five days to complete.
 This will require advanced planning for hourly trade employees so that time is allowed for screening.
 Employee service companies with established drug testing policies compatible with our policy can be used as an emergency labor pool.

 A. Under non-emergency situations (Applicants, Random Testing, Return to Duty, Patterned Observed Unusual Behavior), testing procedures will be as follows:

 2. Test results will be communicated in accordance with the Drug and Alcohol Program Policy and procedures.
 The Laboratory will notify the Medical Review Officer of the results of the test.
 Upon a positive result, the MRO will discuss the results with the employee or applicant by phone or face-to-face.
 The results will then be communicated to the Substance Abuse Committee.
 The SAC will decide on appropriate action of dismissal, rehabilitation or guidance for this employee/applicant.
 Upon a negative test result, the MRO will communicate the results to the SAC.
-The SAC will advise the Superintendent of the results.
+The SAC will advise the Director of Administration of the results.

 B. Under emergency situations (serious accident) the testing procedure will be as follows:

 1. All steps will be as described above, except the Superintendent will accompany the employee to the collection site immediately following the emergency occurrence.